neuro-inc/neuro-cli/CLI.md

 ### neuro job logs

-Print the logs for a container.
+Print the logs for a job.

 **Usage:**